Lisfranc Injury (Midfoot Sprain)

 Watch Video: Lisfranc Injury

 A Lisfranc injury is a significant injury that involves the midfoot.
 It is sometimes referred to as a midfoot sprain and it is often has a lengthy recovery time -especially compared to the average ankle sprain.
 A Lisfranc injury can involve any combination of fracture, joint dislocation, and/or injury to the stabilizing joint ligaments.
-The injured area is the junction between the midfoot and the forefoot (tarsometatarsal joint).
+The injured area is the junction between the midfoot and the forefoot (tarsometatarsal joint -Figure 1A).
 It is named after the 19th century French surgeon Jaques LisFranc de St. Martin who described an amputation through the foot where this injury happens.
 The classic story told is that this injury was seen when soldiers were knocked off of their horses with their feet caught in the stirrup.
 Significant disruption of these midfoot ligaments (Figure 1), especially with additional breaking of the midfoot bones, can lead to pain, swelling, and inability to weight-bear.
 During normal standing and walking, the ligaments of the midfoot experience forces that are 2-3 times body weight.
 These ligaments and bones must heal before normal walking can occur.
 This often takes many months.
 A stable injury to the midfoot, whereby these ligaments are injured (perhaps stretched or only partially torn) can be treated without surgery.
 This involves 6 weeks or more of non-weight-bearing or limited weight bearing followed by a physical therapy program to regain full function.
 A displaced Lisfranc injury usually requires surgery to stabilize the injury followed by an extended period of recovery.

 Figure 1A: Lisfranc Joint